NERC-CEH/datalab/architecture/deployment/oidc-deployment-and-configuration.md

 ### Web App Configmap

-The webb application relies on the `oidc-client-js` library for interacting with OIDC, the configuration ([documentation](https://github.com/IdentityModel/oidc-client-js/wiki)) for which must be deployed within a configmap as a JSON object - example found
+The web application relies on the `oidc-client-js` library for interacting with OIDC, the configuration ([documentation](https://github.com/IdentityModel/oidc-client-js/wiki)) for which must be deployed within a configmap as a JSON object - example found